w-gao/pgv/README.md

 ## Motivation

-A pangenome represents genetic variation in a population as a variation graph, which greatly reduces the reference bias that comes from using linear reference genomes.
-Although, it requires additional effort to work with variation graphs.
+A pangenome represents genetic variation in a population as a _variation graph_, which greatly reduces the reference bias that comes from using linear reference genomes.
+However, a linear reference genome is more intuitive to reason about and has been the traditional way that bioinformaticians use.
+As an effort to make it easier to visualize and interpret variation graphs, `pgv` is an interactive visualization tool built on top of previous work that aims to display small structural variations in a variation graph.

-`pgv` is a new tool built on top of previous work that attempts to make it more intuitive to visualize small structural variations in a variation graph.
+Instead of fitting the nodes, edges, and paths of a variation graph in the same 2-dimensional space, `pgv` draws the sequence graph itself on the x-y plane, and paths are rendered as separate layers that can be interactively selected.

 ## Screenshots